cesarhuret/CoB/ChronicleRouter&ENS.md

     1. Returns the token address for a given pair
 3. query()
     1. Returns the pricing information from the Chronicle oracle for a given pair

+Utilizing ENS for this router also future proofs contract implementations using Chronicle, as if there are updates to the oracle contract addresses, the new addresses can be updated as the ENS resolved address.